How diamonds are measured and weighed, diamond gauges, diamond balances (scales), phone app to measure diamonds

 Diamonds are valued according to their clarity, colour and weight.

-It is extremely rare for a diamond to be perfectly 'clear', it will have 'marks' (inclusions) inside.
-At worst, these will be visible to the naked eye; usually they are visible through a good quality 10X magnification jewellers loupe; for professional evaluation they need to be viewed through a gemmological microscope.
+It is extremely rare for a diamond to be perfectly 'clean', it will have 'marks' (inclusions) inside.
+At worst, these will be visible to the naked eye; usually they are visible through a good quality 10X magnification jewellers loupe; for professional evaluation they need to be studied under a microscope.
 Clarity and colour grading requires training followed by a large amount of experience.

 Diamonds are weighed in carats, often known as 'metric carats' not to be confused with carat (karat in the USA) as a measure of the purity of gold.